JohnCarra/NessusScanner/README.md

-# NessusScanner
+# Nessus Scanner
-This repo focuses on a hands on lab with Nessus.
-This is a summary of running the scan on a Windows 10 Virtual Machine.
+This repo focuses on a hands on lab with Nessus and covers several features.
+This is a summary of running the scan on a Windows 10 Virtual Machine as the target machine.

 # Setup